aerosayan/SAMIR/README.md

 FIG : SAMIR scheme </br>
 ![scheme](mesh-pics/scheme.PNG)

-I promise to explain in detail later.
+I promise to explain in detail later, if you do not know about basics of compiler design.
 But this is AWESOME !!!